axelpale/openmoji-spritemap-generator/README.md

 There is two intended ways to use the generator.
 The first is by installing it as a Node.js module into your own project and commanding it via API.
 The second way is more standalone, and allows you to generate sprite sheets without a host project.

 Both ways require you to download the OpenMoji emojis and their associated metadata to your project directory.
-OpenMoji provides multiple alternative sets in different colors and sizes.
+OpenMoji provides multiple alternative sets in different formats, colors and sizes.
 Therefore it is up to you which emoji set to use.
 Use the following to download latest 72px wide colored emojis and their metadata.

     $ wget https://github.com/hfg-gmuend/openmoji/releases/latest/download/openmoji-72x72-color.zip
     $ wget https://github.com/hfg-gmuend/openmoji/raw/master/data/openmoji.json